astropy/astropy/docs/cosmology/index.rst

 ..
   EXAMPLE START
-  Working with the FLRW Class Through Subclass LambdaCDM
+  Working with Non-flat Universes with the LambdaCDM Class

 In addition to flat universes, non-flat varieties are supported, such as `~astropy.cosmology.LambdaCDM`.
 A variety of standard cosmologies with the